Are Round-the-World Tickets Still Worth It in 2026?

 May 11, 2026

 Round-the-world tickets were, for decades, the gold standard of long-haul travel planning.
-A single agreement between airline alliances — Oneworld, Star Alliance, or SkyTeam — let you circle the globe on a fixed mileage budget, locking in every leg before departure and saving thousands compared to booking each flight individually.
+A single agreement between airline alliances — Oneworld, Star airline alliances, or SkyTeam — let you circle the globe on a fixed mileage budget, locking in every leg before departure and saving thousands compared to booking each flight individually.

 That picture has changed considerably.
 Budget carriers have proliferated across Asia and Europe.
 Dynamic pricing algorithms have made point-in-time booking more volatile.
 And the RTW ticket's restrictions — advance booking, limited date changes, directional rules — feel more constraining than they once did.
 So the question is real: in 2026, do RTW tickets still represent value?